xvitaly/mhed/.github/CONTRIBUTING.md

  git add . && git commit -sm "Full description of your changes"
  ```

- 5. Add upstream as a [remote repository](https://help.github.com/articles/configuring-a-remote-for-a-fork/):
+ 5. Add the upstream as a [remote repository](https://help.github.com/articles/configuring-a-remote-for-a-fork/):
  ```bash
  git remote add upstream https://github.com/xvitaly/mhed.git
  ```

- 6. Fetch upstream changes and [sync](https://help.github.com/articles/syncing-a-fork/) your fork's `master` branch with it:
+ 6. Fetch changes from the upstream and [sync](https://help.github.com/articles/syncing-a-fork/) your fork's `master` branch with it:
  ```bash
  git fetch upstream
  git checkout master
  git merge upstream/master
  ```

- 7. Rebase your feature branch to updated `master`:
+ 7. Rebase your feature branch to the updated `master`:
  ```bash
  git checkout new_feature
  git rebase master
  ```

- 8. Squash all your commits into a single one and open a new pull request.
+ 8. Squash all your commits into one and open a new pull request.

 ### Signing off your work

-Don't forget to sign off your work by using `git commit -s`:
+Don't forget to sign off your work using `git commit -s`:
 ```
 Signed-off-by: Name Surname <username@example.org>
 ```